 Seriously, do it now.
 WhatsApp is the standard communications platform for over 1 billion people and without doubt, is used by everyone in Bali — and I mean everyone!
 WhatsApp allows you to securely text and call over either wifi or mobile data.

 If you read the previous post on arriving at Bali airport you may already have bought a local SIM, so using WhatsApp to communicate with your driver shouldn’t be a problem.

 Considering there is both public wifi available and telco outlets in the arrivals hall there’s no excuse for being stranded and not being able to communicate with your transfer driver or host.

-For several years Uber tried to get a foothold in Asia, particularly China and Indonesia.
+For several years Uber tried to get a foothold in Asia, particularly in China and Indonesia.
 Right or wrong they gave up and sold out, and in Indonesia’s case, they sold to Grab (a very similar ride-sharing service).

 Uber no longer exists in Indonesia, and they left a bitter legacy for drivers, customers and ride-sharing apps in general.
 Breaking the stranglehold of transport “organisations” in Bali, especially at the airport, was a high-stakes poker game for all the companies involved.

 But since Uber folded the authorities have exerted a significant amount of pressure on the local transport providers to lower the chaos of arriving at Denpasar Airport and friction for incoming passengers.

 The instances of arriving tourists being fleeced by airport “taxi” drivers have decreased, but by no means has been resolved.
-You can’t get an Uber, and I very much recommend you don’t try for a Grab (or another ride-sharing app) due to the risks posed to both the driver and their passengers.
+You can’t get an Uber, and I very much recommend you don’t try for a Grab (or another ride-sharing app) due to the risks posed to both the driver and their passengers as they are prohibited from the airport.

-3. Hotel or villa transport is already provided.
+4. Hotel or villa transport is already provided

 Many hotels and villas in Seminyak and elsewhere in Bali provide a transfer service, with varying degrees of the quality of communication on how to connect with your driver.
 For the guests staying at one of my villas, I send detailed instructions on how to connect with your driver at the airport a week before arrival.